petrobras/3W/paper/paper.md

 # Summary

-The **3W Toolkit** is an open-source tools for time series processing, providing early undesirable event detection and diagnosis in oil well operations.
+The **3W Toolkit** is an open-source tool for time series processing, providing early undesirable event detection and diagnosis in oil well operations.

 <!-- aimed at detecting and classifying events in oil well operations, -->

 It has a modular architecture covering data preprocessing, feature extraction, dimensionality reduction, model training, performance evaluation, and graphical outputs.
-It targets oil and gas professionals who need efficient tools to explore large production and exploration datasets. **3W Toolkit v3.0.0** is available as a Python package with documentation and example workflows for integration with existing systems.
+Designed for oil and gas professionals who need efficient tools to explore large production and exploration datasets.
+The **3W Toolkit v3.0.0** is available as a Python package with documentation and example workflows for integration with existing systems.

 It targets early automatic detection and classification of failure events in oil and gas wells and pipelines, as depicted in \autoref{fig:toolkit}.
 The considered events belong to the public **3W Dataset** [@VazVargas2026;@3Wdataset_github], developed by Petrobras [@petro], a Brazilian oil holding company.
 The **3W Dataset** is the project reference dataset and is hosted on Figshare[@figshare].